HarrisonDlgf/24F-FinalProject/README.md

 - Interacts with the back-end to query real time results

 ## Demo Video
-- Here is a walkthrough on the project: https://youtu.be/pifwFx2vx1k
+- Here is a walkthrough on the project [here](https://youtu.be/pifwFx2vx1k)